TwilioDevEd/marketing-notifications-sinatra/README.md

 #### Step 9.
 Wrap Up!

 By now your application should be up and running at [http://localhost:4567/](http://localhost:4567).
-Now your subscribers will be able to text your new Twilio number to Subscribe to your Marketing Notifications Service.
+Now your subscribers will be able to text your new Twilio number to subscribe to your Marketing Notifications service.

 Congratulations!